Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 • Proenzymes - blood coagulation factors and fibrinolysis systems

-A significant amount of glycoproteins is present in saliva.
-In the molecules of some proteins, the carbohydrate part is up to 80% - mucins, but usually 10-40%.
+Saliva contains a significant amount of glycoproteins.
+In the molecules of some proteins, the carbohydrate part is up to 80% - mucins, but usually - 10-40%.
 Most important components are amino sugars, galactose, mannose and sialic acids (N-acetylneuraminic acid).
-The carbohydrate chains of mucins predominantly contain acid sulfates and sialic acid residues; chains with the properties of blood group antigens contain approximately equal amounts of 6-deoxy galactose, glucosamine, galactosamine and galactose.
-Other common ingredients in carbohydrate chains are N-acetylgalactosamine, N-acetylglucosamine and glucuronic acid.
+The carbohydrate chains of mucins predominantly contain acid sulfates and sialic acid residues; chains with properties of blood group antigens contain approximately equal amounts of 6-deoxygalactose, glucosamine, galactosamine, and galactose.
+Other common carbohydrate chain ingredients are N-acetylgalactosamine, N-acetylglucosamine, and glucuronic acid.
 Total carbohydrates contained in saliva is 300-400 pg / ml, of which the amount of sialic acid is usually about 50 pg / ml [up to 100 pg / ml].

-Most important function carbohydrates in the composition of proteins - an increase in the viscosity of saliva, prevention of proteolysis, prevention of acid precipitation (acid-soluble antigens of blood groups, mucin).
+Most important function carbohydrates in the composition of proteins - an increase in the viscosity of saliva, the prevention of proteolysis, the prevention of acid precipitation (antigens of blood groups soluble in acid, mucin).

-Saliva contains 10 to 100 μg / ml lipids.
-The most common lipids in saliva are glycolipids, neutral lipids (free fatty acids, cholesterol esters, triglycerides and cholesterol), slightly less phospholipids (phosphatidylethanolamine, phosphatidylcholine, sphingomyelin and phosphatidylserine).
-Salivary lipids are mainly of glandular origin, but some of them (such as cholesterol and some fatty acids) diffuse directly from the serum.
-The main sources of lipids are secretory vesicles, microsomes, lipid rafts and other plasma lipids and fragments of the intracellular membranes of lysed cells and bacteria.
-Most salivary lipids bind to proteins, especially high glycoproteins molecular weight(for example, mucin).
-Salivary lipids may play a role in plaque formation, salivary calculi and dental caries.
+Saliva contains 10 to 100 µg/ml of lipids.
+The most common lipids in saliva are glycolipids, neutral lipids (free fatty acids, cholesterol esters, triglycerides and cholesterol), somewhat less phospholipids (phosphatidylethanolamine, phosphatidylcholine, sphingomyelin and phosphatidylserine).
+Salivary lipids are mainly of glandular origin, but some (such as cholesterol and certain fatty acids) diffuse directly from the serum.
+The main sources of lipids are secretory vesicles, microsomes, lipid rafts and other plasma lipids and fragments of intracellular membranes of lysed cells and bacteria.
+Most salivary lipids are protein-bound, especially high-protein glycoproteins. molecular weight(for example, mucin).
+Salivary lipids may play a role in the formation of plaque, salivary calculus, and dental caries.

-Digestion begins in the mouth, where food is mechanically and chemically processed.
-Mechanical processing consists in crushing food, moistening it with saliva and forming a food lump.
-Chemical treatment occurs due to enzymes contained in saliva.
+Digestion begins in the mouth, where the mechanical and chemical processing of food takes place.
+Machining consists in grinding food, wetting it with saliva and forming a food lump.
+Chemical processing occurs due to enzymes contained in saliva.

 The composition and properties of saliva

-An adult produces 0.5-2 liters of saliva per day.
+In an adult, 0.5-2 liters of saliva is formed per day.
 Its pH is 6.8-7.4.
-Saliva consists of 99% water and 1% dry residue.
-The dry residue is represented by inorganic and organic matter...
-Inorganic substances include chloride, bicarbonate, sulfate, phosphate anions; cations of sodium, potassium, calcium, magnesium, as well as microelements: iron, copper, nickel, etc. The organic substances of saliva are mainly represented by proteins.
-Protein mucous substance mucin sticks together individual food particles and forms a food lump.
-The main enzymes of saliva are alpha-amylase ( breaks down starch, glycogen and other polysaccharides to maltose disaccharide) and maltase ( acts on maltose and breaks it down to glucose).
+Saliva consists of 99% water and 1% solids.
+The dry residue is represented by inorganic and organic matter.
+Among inorganic substances - anions of chlorides, bicarbonates, sulfates, phosphates; cations of sodium, potassium, calcium, magnesium, as well as trace elements: iron, copper, nickel, etc. The organic substances of saliva are represented mainly by proteins.
+Protein mucus mucin sticks together individual food particles and forms a food bolus.
+The main enzymes in saliva are alpha-amylase ( breaks down starch, glycogen and other polysaccharides to the disaccharide maltose) and maltase ( acts on maltose and breaks it down to glucose).

-In saliva, other enzymes were also found in small amounts (hydrolases, oxidoreductases, transferases, proteases, peptidases, acid and alkaline phosphatases).
-Also contains a protein substance lysozyme (muramidase), having a bactericidal effect.
+Other enzymes (hydrolases, oxidoreductases, transferases, proteases, peptidases, acid and alkaline phosphatases) were also found in saliva in small amounts.
+Also contains protein lysozyme (muramidase), having bactericidal action.

 Digestive function - it was mentioned above.

-Excretory function.
-Some metabolic products such as urea, uric acid, medicinal substances (quinine, strychnine), as well as substances that have entered the body (salts of mercury, lead, alcohol) can be released in the saliva.
+excretory function.
+Some metabolic products, such as urea, uric acid, medicinal substances (quinine, strychnine), as well as substances that have entered the body (salts of mercury, lead, alcohol) can be released in saliva.

-Protective function.
+protective function.
 Saliva has a bactericidal effect due to the content of lysozyme.
 Mucin is able to neutralize acids and alkalis.
 Saliva contains a large amount of immunoglobulins (IgA), which protects the body from pathogenic microflora.
-Substances related to the blood coagulation system were found in saliva: blood coagulation factors providing local hemostasis; substances that prevent blood clotting and have fibrinolytic activity, as well as a substance that stabilizes fibrin.
+Substances related to the blood coagulation system were found in saliva: blood coagulation factors that provide local hemostasis; substances that prevent blood clotting and have fibrinolytic activity, as well as a substance that stabilizes fibrin.
 Saliva protects the oral mucosa from drying out.

 When food enters oral cavity irritation of the mechano-, thermo- and chemoreceptors of the mucous membrane occurs.
-Excitation from these receptors goes to the center of salivation in the medulla oblongata.
+Excitation from these receptors enters the salivation center in the medulla oblongata.
 The efferent pathway is represented by parasympathetic and sympathetic fibers.
-Acetylcholine, released during irritation of the parasympathetic fibers innervating the salivary glands, leads to the separation of a large amount of liquid saliva, which contains many salts and few organic substances.
-Norepinephrine, released when sympathetic fibers are irritated, causes a small amount of thick, viscous saliva to be released, which contains little salt and a lot of organic matter.
+Acetylcholine, which is released during irritation of the parasympathetic fibers that innervate the salivary glands, leads to the separation of a large amount of liquid saliva, which contains many salts and few organic substances.
+Norepinephrine, released when sympathetic fibers are stimulated, causes the separation of a small amount of thick, viscous saliva, which contains few salts and many organic substances.
 Adrenaline has the same effect.
-That. painful irritations, negative emotions, mental stress inhibit the secretion of saliva.
-Substance P, on the other hand, stimulates the secretion of saliva.
+That. pain stimuli, negative emotions, mental stress inhibit the secretion of saliva.
+Substance P, on the contrary, stimulates the secretion of saliva.

 Salivation is carried out not only with the help of unconditioned, but also conditioned reflexes.
-The sight and smell of food, sounds associated with cooking, as well as other stimuli, if they previously coincided with food intake, talking and remembering food cause conditioned reflex salivation.
+The sight and smell of food, the sounds associated with cooking, as well as other stimuli, if they previously coincided with eating, talking and remembering food cause conditioned reflex salivation.

-The quality and quantity of saliva separated depends on the characteristics of the diet.
-For example, when drinking water, saliva is almost not separated.
-The saliva released into food contains a significant amount of enzymes, it is rich in mucin.
-When inedible, rejected substances enter the oral cavity, liquid and abundant saliva is released, poor in organic compounds.
+The quality and quantity of separated saliva depends on the characteristics of the diet.
+For example, when taking water, saliva almost does not separate.
+Saliva secreted into food substances contains a significant amount of enzymes, it is rich in mucin.
+When inedible, rejected substances enter the oral cavity, saliva is liquid and plentiful, poor in organic compounds.

-In the oral cavity, saliva from three large pairs and many small salivary glands is mixed.
-Saliva is produced continuously, in small quantities.
+In the oral cavity, saliva secreted from three large pairs and many small salivary glands is mixed.
+Saliva is produced constantly, in small quantities.
 Under physiological conditions, during the day, an adult produces 0.5-2 liters of saliva.
-Approximately 200-300 ml. released in response to stimuli (for example, while drinking lemon).
-It is worth noting that the slowdown in saliva production occurs during sleep.
+Approximately 200-300 ml. released in response to stimuli (for example, while eating lemon).
+It is worth noting that saliva production slows down during sleep.
 In each person, the amount of saliva produced at night is individual!
 During the research, it was possible to establish that the average amount of saliva produced is 10 ml. in an adult.

-You can find out what salivation is at night and which glands are most actively involved in this process from the table below.
+You can find out what saliva secretion at night and which glands are most actively involved in this process from the table below.

 1. carbohydrate